 If your student is reported or charged with an Honor Code violation, parents can serve as a source of support.
 Students rely on parents for guidance and advice.
 Please assist us as we seek to fairly resolve problems and hold students accountable for their actions.

 Parents are not usually present for hearings.
-You may be available outside the hearing room should your child desire to confer with you.
+You may be available outside the hearing room should your student desire to confer with you.

-Your child will be assigned an advisor from the Board of Investigators and Advisors.
+Your student will be provided information about obtaining an advisor from the Board of Investigators and Advisors.
 The Advisors help explain the process, review statements and present opening and closing remarks.
-You can encourage your student to make sure he or she is diligent in gathering necessary information and meeting with their advisor.
+If your student requests an advisor, you can encourage your student to make sure he or she is diligent in gathering necessary information and meets with their advisor.

 For other information on these matters, please consult the Code of Conduct[PDF].